 Who invented chili?
 There are several theories.
 E. De Grolyer, a scholar and chili expert, believed it had its origins as the "pemmican of the Southwest" in the late 1840s.

 According to De Grolyer, Texans pounded dried beef and beef fat, chile peppers, and salt to make trail food for the ride out to the gold fields and San Francisco.
-The dried mixture was then boiled in pots along the trail, an "instant" chili.
+The dried mixture provided cooked meals along the trail, a sort of "instant" chili.
 A variation on the same theory is that cowboys invented chili when driving cattle.
-Supposedly, cooks planted oregano, chiles, and onions among patches of mesquite to protect them from foraging cattle.
-The next time they passed the same trail, they would collect the spices, combine them with beef, and make a dish called "Trail drive chili".
-The chile peppers used in the earliest dishes were probably chilipiquíns, which grow wild on bushes in Texas, particularly the southern part of the state.
+The cooks purportedly planted oregano, chiles, and onions among patches of mesquite to protect them from foraging cattle.
+The next time they passed the same trail, they would collect the spices, combine them with beef, and make a dish called "trail drive chili."
+The chile peppers used in the earliest dishes were probably chilipiquíns, which grow wild on bushes in some parts of South Texas.

 Probably the earliest mention of the dish, though not the name, according to Dave DeWitt and Nancy Gerlach in "The Whole Chile Pepper Book," was by J.C Clopper.
 He visited San Antonio in 1828 and commented on how poor people would cut the little meat they could afford "into a kind of hash with nearly as many pieces of pepper as there are pieces of meat - this is all stewed together."
 The first mention of the word "chile" was in a book by S.